gmetais/unusedjs/README.md

 For the moment it's just a quick proof of concept.
 Tell me if the tool is ineresting, because here are some ideas for the future:
 - automatically make the measures on domContentLoaded, domContentLoadedEnd and domComplete (can help defer scripts after the critical path).
-- add a way to visualize which parts of the scripts are unused.
 - automatic launch in PhantomJS configured with the proxy.